SmarterApp/RDW_Documentation/docs/Runbook.md

 The [Annotated Configuration](../config/rdw-reporting-admin-service.yml) describes the properties and their effects.

 #### Deployment Spec
 The default max heap size is -Xmx384m which should be fine for most environments.
-The off-heap overhead is about 200MB so the container should have a memory limit of about 500M.
+The off-heap overhead is about 200MB so the container should have a memory limit of about 600M.
 The [Sample Kubernetes Spec](../deploy/admin-service.yml) runs a single replica.

 <a name="report-processor"></a>
 ## Report Processor
-This processor generates PDF reports.
+This processor generates reports.
 It is horizontally scalable and many instances should be run to deal with reporting load.

 ![Report Processor](report-processor.png)